DevinVinson/WordPress-Plugin-Boilerplate/README.md

 The WordPress Plugin Boilerplate includes the following files:

 * This README, a ChangeLog, and a `gitignore` file.
-* A subdirectory called `plugin-name`.
-This represents the core plugin file.
+* A subdirectory called `plugin-name` that represents the core plugin file.

 ## Installation